Who We Are

 - Difficulties and gaps between rural, suburban and urban regions in terms of accessibility and availability of services, information and networking opportunities.

 - Lack of information and programmes specific to young LGBT+.

 - Lack of inclusion of youth representation.

 - Lack of resources in terms of funding and youth-friendly structures and support systems.

-We are a network of youth activists and organisations mobilizing, supporting and amplifying the voice of LGBTIQ activists, building visibility and strategic networks in support of LGBTIQ youth in Africa.
+We are a network of youth activists and organisations mobilizing, supporting and amplifying the voice of LGBT+ activists, building visibility and strategic networks in support of LGBT+ youth in Africa.